 Located in beautiful Olcott Park, the museum complex consists of the former park superintendent's residence, a Finnish log house and a 1930s tourist cabin.
 Permanent exhibits depict logging and lumbering industries, Virginia's fires of 1893 and 1900, area shirt factories and Olcott Park's Master Gardener Gunnar Peterson.

-A tour of the new Finnish Exhibit and the entire Heritage Museum is one of the many great things to do in Virginia, Minnesota.
+A tour of the new Finnish Exhibit and the entire Heritage Museum is just one of the many great things to do in Virginia, Minnesota.
 We look forward to seeing you!

 WE APOLOGIZE FOR ANY INCONVENIENCE.

 IF NECCESSARY, YOU MAY CALL JEANNE AT 741-8494 OR HARRY AT 741-6613.